 What does Essex Man do when he isn’t dragging a dog the size of a small horse around North Weald’s notorious thieves’ kitchen of a market?
 What he does is go watching banger racing in the wilds of the Essex countryside.
 So that’s where we went.

 For those of you who have had a sheltered upbringing, banger racing is motorsport at its most primitive and yet purest.
-All you need is a 75 quid MOT failure from a scrapyard (we saw a few of those on the Sunday) from which you strip all the trim and glass, and to which you add a sturdy internal stiffening cage (real Essex Man fabricates this from scaffolding to avoid the need to weld anything).
+All you need is a 75 quid MOT failure from a scrapyard (we saw a few of those on the Sunday still being used as road cars) from which you strip all the trim and glass, and to which you add a sturdy internal stiffening cage (real Essex Man fabricates this from scaffolding to avoid the need to weld anything).
 Then you go and drive it as fast as you can around a very small track with more other nutters than you can shake a stick at.

 Subtlety plays little part in the life of Essex Man, and so it is with his motorsport.
 If NASCAR racing in the US is the automotive equivalent of sumo wrestling – extremely violent but more skilful and subtle than it first appears – then Essex banger racing is more akin to a bar room brawl.
 Favoured vehicles are mid 80’s Ford estate cars This is not for the extensive dealer support network, but for the extra protection afforded by the greater mass of metal behind you.
 This is needed because although deliberate boring through the ruck is frowned on – though not actually illegal – it is expected that if there is a car in front you lean on it instead of bothering with the niceties of using the brakes.
 With a field of 25 cars this means the guys in the lead going into turn 1 get leaned on a lot, and a car that started life the size of a Thunderbird ends up looking like a badly wrapped stock cube pretty quickly.